 (f) notes or statements containing the information set forth in regulations 37 to 50.

-(2) The annual financial report is to include —
+(2) The annual financial report is to include the following —

-(a) the statement included in the annual budget to which the report relates under regulation 22(1)(d); and
+(a) the rate setting statement included under regulation 22(1)(d) in the annual budget for the year to which the report relates;

+(b) adjacent to each item in that rate setting statement that states an amount, the end-of-year amount for the item;

+(c) adjacent to each item in the income statement that states an end-of-year amount, the original or amended budget estimate for the item;

-(b) adjacent to the end-of-year figures in the operating statement (required by AAS 27) and for the items referred to in the Table to this subregulation, the original budget estimates for those items for the financial year.
+(d) adjacent to each item that states an end-of-year amount required by a provision of these regulations listed in the Table to this subregulation, the original or amended budget estimate for the item.

 Table